Philippines former President Benigno Aquino buried | DW | 26.06.2021

 Aquino's urn was carried in convoy to a private cemetery.
 His family did not want him or his parents buried at the national Heroes' Cemetery, where past presidents, including Marcos, were laid to rest.

-"The best eulogy tribute we can pay to our dear President Noynoy is to bring back, recover, preserve, safeguard and never again to compromise our dignity as a people and the decency of our leaders as servants, not bosses," Villegas said.
+"The best eulogy tribute we can pay to our dear President Noynoy is to bring back, recover, preserve, safeguard and never again to compromise our dignity as a people and the decency of our leaders as servants, not bosses," Villegas said, using another common name for the former leader.

 "The flags at half-mast are not only for the dead president but for the dying decent governance," he added.